You already send billions in taxes to Lansing and Washington to fix the roads, yet they are still worst in the nation.

 PROTECTING OUR ENVIRONMENT WHILE REPAIRING OUR INFRASTRUCTURE

 Great care has been taken to consider all issues, especially our environment.
 Aggregate mining does not cause pollution.
-However, SB 431 and related legislation includes extra protective measures to ensure drinking water supplies and neighbors near mines are safeguarded, EPA / EGLE participation takes place and land reclamation plans are followed.
+However, we support reforms that provide extra protective measures to ensure drinking water supplies and neighbors near mines are safeguarded, EPA / EGLE participation takes place and land reclamation plans are followed.

 Click on PDF icon to download in printable format.